 When you hear the term “not college-educated,” whom do you think of?
 What traits do you attribute to the people in this category?
 What assumptions do you make about their behavior?
 I contend that political scientists have wrongly assumed that a certain subset of the population belongs in the former category.
 Whether implicit or explicit, the extant literature tends to conceptualize college-educated individuals as those who have graduated with a college degree.
 I argue that this is an assumption that undervalues the political significance of undergraduate college experiences.
 Thus, in my dissertation I ask: what is the effect of undergraduate college experiences on civic engagement?

-Through data analysis, classroom observations, and interviews, I show that the civic engagement of those with some college experience is systematically higher than those who never went to college.
-In addition, I assess the extent to which abstract thinking and social networks impact the civic engagement of those in the “some college category” and (enrolled) undergraduates at four college institutions.
-My empirical results support the contention that exposure to a post-secondary educational environment increases the likelihood of engaging in civic behaviors like joining a protest, signing a petition, donating money to a cause, and voting.
+Through logit regression analysis, 21 classroom observations, and 63 interviews, I show that the civic engagement of those with some college experience is systematically higher than those who never went to college.
+In addition, I assess the extent to which means-ends analysis and social networks effect the civic engagement of those in the “some college category” and (enrolled) undergraduates at four college institutions.
+My empirical results support the contention that exposure to a post-secondary educational environment increases the likelihood of engaging in civic behaviors, like joining a protest, signing a petition, donating money to a cause, and voting.
 However, they also reveal that socioeconomic mitigating factors undermine the positive effect of the college environment in various ways.
-I conclude that conceptualizing education as the “highest degree obtained” is not an adequate measure of an individual’s educational experience and the impact that it can have over time.
-By shifting our focus from degree receipt to educational experience, we can capture the impact that a college environment has on civic engagement with greater precision.
+I conclude that conceptualizing education as the “highest degree obtained” is not an adequate measure of an individual’s educational experience, and the impact that it can have over time.
+By shifting our focus from degree receipt to educational experience, we can capture the effect of the college environment on civic engagement with greater precision.